Healthcare Management vs. Healthcare Administration [UPDATED 2026]

 What’s the Difference Between Healthcare Administration and Healthcare Management?

-Both healthcare administration and healthcare management require an understanding of business, strong organizational and communication skills, and — of course — a passion for the field of health and medicine.
+Both healthcare administration and healthcare management require an understanding of business, strong organizational and communication skills, and of course, a passion for the field of health and medicine.
 However, while sharing a few similarities, these roles also differ in many important respects, including the scope and nature of the work, typical workplace settings, and what sorts of earning potential and job prospects both have to offer.

 As someone in a healthcare management role, you need to be able to see “the bigger picture” and create effective strategies for reducing costs while improving care.
 For this reason, people who enter healthcare management typically come from interdisciplinary backgrounds in business, healthcare, and data analytics